anewstead/sb-vitest/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh" # This loads nvm
 ```

-#### - Code Editors (IDE)
+#### Code Editors (IDE)

 [vscode](https://code.visualstudio.com/)
-Is provisioned with shared workspace settings and recommended extension, which should be installed.
+Is provisioned with shared workspace settings and recommended extension which should be installed.
-If you use other IDE it **must** have equivalent extension and pick up lint formatting configs (see .vscode folder)
+If you use other IDE it **must** have equivalent extension that pick up formatting configs (see .vscode folder)
 _The IDE should lint as you write and auto-fix on save_
 **Please avoid in browser editor (e.g github)**
-you are expected to install and work locally with this repo
+You are expected to install and work locally with this repo

 ---